Wavelength Assignment in Hybrid Quantum-Classical Networks: Optimal Wavelength Assignment

 where

 and

+{In the above equations, $\lambda_{b_n}\in B$ and $\lambda_{f_n}\in A$, for $n=1,...,N$.
 Since $C^{b}$ and $C^{f}$ are wavelength-independent, $Z_1$ and $Z_2$ should be minimized.
-In the following, we show that in the optimum solution, the wavelengths allocated to forward and backward classical channels are identical. \begin{first theorem} The expression in (\ref{min_ph_ext2}) is minimized, if $A=B$. \end{first theorem} \begin{nonincproof} Suppose in the optimum solution $A \neq B$.
+In general, the set $A$ and $B$ can be two different sets.
+However, in the following, we show that in the Raman-noise-only case, the wavelengths allocated to forward and backward classical channels should be identical in the optimal scenario. \begin{first theorem} For the optimal solutions to (\ref{min_ph_ext2}), we have $A=B$. \end{first theorem} \begin{nonincproof} Suppose in the optimum solution $A \neq B$.
 Without loss of generality, assume $Z_{1}< Z_{2}$.
-Then, if one uses the set $A$ for the backward channels as well, the resulting value for $Z_{2}$ would be lower, which implies that $A=B$ for the optimum setting. \end{nonincproof}
+Then, if one uses the set $A$ instead of $B$ for the backward channels, the resulting value for $Z_{2}$ would be lower.
+Similarly, if $Z_{1}> Z_{2}$, we can use $B$ instead of $A$ for forward channels to reduce the value of $Z_1$.
+This implies that $A=B$ in the optimum setting. \end{nonincproof} }

 Using the above result, our optimization problem reduces to the case where all data channels are bidirectional.
-With this constraint, the optimization problem can be expressed as
+With this constraint, the optimization problem can be expressed as { } where $X_{\rm th}=p_{\rm th}/(C^f+C^b)$.